lambdaclass/cairo-vm/docs/SPECS.md

 After executing the cairo program and relocating the memory of the runner, that relocated memory is used to create a `PublicInput` which contains a vector of `PublicMemoryEntry`.
 Each of this contains a value, an address and its page, the whole vector represents the public memory.

+#### Temporary Memory

+During execution, temporary segments are stored separated from the memory data and their segment indexes are represented with negative numbers.
+For their relocation, we use rules that will tell us how to map them to a memory segment.

+> [!NOTE]
+> Relocation rules start at index 0 and temp data segment index start at -1.
+So for the mapping, segment_index = -1 maps to key 0, segment_index = -2 to key 1, and so on.

 ### Memory Implementation

 #### MemorySegmentManager